 Download the approved list of parks where geocaching, letterboxing, and other similar activities are allowed.
 If a park is not on this list, geocaching is not allowed unless written permission from the Park Authority has been given.
 The typical reasons for not allowing a cache are safety or good stewardship – lack of trails or parking, sensitive natural or cultural resources, nearby schools, size of the park or the park’s topography.

-Geocaches may be placed in one of the approved parks as long as they adhere to the following guidelines:
+Geocaches may be placed in one of the approved parks as long as they adhere to the guidelines below.

 Geocaching is an outdoor treasure-hunting game in which participants (called "geocachers") use a Global Positioning System receiver or other navigational techniques to hide and seek containers (called "geocaches" or "caches") anywhere in the world.
 A typical cache (pronounced /kæ?/ like the English word cash) is a small waterproof container containing a logbook and "treasure" (usually toys or trinkets of little monetary value).
 Variations of geocaching are Earthcaching, Cache-In Trash Out, Event Caching, and others.